The Income-Based Repayment plan was enacted by the College Cost Reduction and Access Act of 2007 and became available on July 1, 2009.

 The reduction in the monthly payment under income-based repayment as compared with standard repayment is maximized when the borrower’s AGI is less than 150 percent of the poverty line and when total education loan debt exceeds AGI (increasing with increasing debt).
 When AGI is less than 150 percent of the poverty line, the monthly payment is zero.

-For example, if a borrower owes $30,000 in Federal Stafford Loans at 6.8% interest, the monthly loan payment under standard repayment is $345.
+For example, if a borrower owes $30,000 in Direct Unsubsidized Loans at 6.8% interest, the monthly loan payment under standard repayment is $345.
 Under income-based repayment, the monthly payment is zero when the borrower’s AGI is $17,235 or less.
 If the borrower’s family size is one and the borrower’s AGI is $30,000, the monthly payment is $160, reducing the monthly payment to slightly less than half.
 The borrower will cease to be eligible for income-based repayment when the borrower’s AGI is $44,835 or more.

 This table shows the monthly payment based on 2013 poverty line figures for the continental U.S. based on the family size and adjusted gross income.